EdMSL/postcss-color-converter/README.md

 var colorConverter = require('postcss-color-converter');

 module.exports = {
-  /* set syntax option, if you use it for scss or less files */
+  /* set syntax option, if you use it for scss files */
   syntax: 'postcss-scss',
   plugins: [
     colorConverter(/* pluginOptions */)